André Marie Constant Duméril: Life

-André Marie Constant Duméril was born on 1 January 1774 in Amiens and died on 14 August 1860 in Paris.
+André Marie Constant Duméril was born on 1 January 1774 in Amiens and died in Paris on 14 August 1860.

-He became a doctor at a young age, obtaining, at 19 years, the prévot of anatomy at the medical school of Rouen.
+He became a doctor at a young age, obtaining, when only 19, the prévot of anatomy at the medical school of Rouen.
 In 1800, he left for Paris and collaborated in the drafting of the comparative anatomy lessons of Georges Cuvier.

 He replaced Cuvier at the Central School of the Panthéon and had, as his colleague, Alexandre Brongniart.
-In 1801, he gave courses to the medical school of Paris.
-Under the Restauration, he was elected a member of the Académie des Sciences (French Academy of Sciences) and after 1803 succeeded Lacépède, who was occupied by his political offices, as professor of herpetology and ichthyology at the Muséum national d'histoire naturelle.
-Duméril only officially received this chair in 1825, after the death of Lacépède.
+In 1801, he taught at the Paris medical school.
+After the Restauration, he was elected a member of the Académie des Sciences (French Academy of Sciences) and, in 1803, succeeded Lacépède, who was occupied by his political offices, as professor of herpetology and ichthyology at the Muséum national d'histoire naturelle.
+Duméril only officially received that chair in 1825, after the death of Lacépède.

-He published his Zoologie analytique in 1806.
-This covered the whole of the animal kingdom and shows the relations between genera as then distinguished, but not among species.
+In 1806, he published his Zoologie analytique, which covered the whole of the animal kingdom and showed the relations between genera as then distinguished, but not among species.
 He was elected a member of the American Philosophical Society in Philadelphia in 1813.
 In 1832, Gabriel Bibron (1806–1848), who became his assistant, was given the task of describing the species for an expanded version of Zoologie analytique, while Nicolaus Michael Oppel (1782–1820) assisted him with a revised higher-order systematics.
-After the death of Bibron, he was replaced by Auguste Duméril, André's son.
-However, Bibron's death delayed the publication of the new work for 10 years.
-In 1851, the two Dumérils, father and son, published the Catalogue méthodique de la collection des reptiles (although Auguste was apparently the true author) and in 1853, André Duméril alone published Prodrome de la classification des reptiles ophidiens.
-This last book proposes a classification of all the snakes in seven volumes.
+After Bibron's death, he was replaced by Auguste Duméril, André's son, but the death delayed the publication of the new work for 10 years.
+In 1851, the two Dumérils, father and son, published the Catalogue méthodique de la collection des reptiles (although Auguste was apparently the true author) and, in 1853, André Duméril alone published Prodrome de la classification des reptiles ophidiens.
+That last book proposes a classification of all the snakes in seven volumes.